SGMW Motor Indonesia

 PT SGMW Motor Indonesia is a subsidiary of SAIC-GM-Wuling Automobile.
 It is the first Chinese automotive company to build a manufacturing plant in Indonesia.

-Unlike their operations in China, SGMW Indonesia only market vehicles in one marque under Wuling, instead of both Wuling and Baojun.
-However, the facilities also produce Chevrolet for exports and shared its facilities to manufacture MG Motor electric cars.
+Unlike their operations in China, SGMW Indonesia only markets vehicles in one marque under Wuling, instead of both Wuling and Baojun.
+However, the facilities also produce rebadged Chevrolet vehicles for exports and are shared with MG Motor to manufacture MG electric cars.

 In 2018, Wuling Motors was the ninth largest automotive manufacturing company in Indonesia and the sixth largest passenger car manufacturing company in Indonesia by sales and production.

 History

 The company started its operation by building its first plant in Greenland International Industrial Center in Cikarang, Bekasi Regency, West Java province on 20 August 2015.
 Built on a 600,000 m^{2} land including the supplier park, the plant was built for the production and manufacture of automobile in Indonesia and to set up an export base for Southeast Asia.
 The investment of the project is around US$700 million.
 The plant is expected to produce up to 150,000 vehicles in a year in its maximum capacity and is estimated to create 3,000 jobs for Indonesia.

 In August 2016, SGMW Motor Indonesia joined the 2016 Gaikindo Indonesia International Auto Show and showcased the Wuling Hongguang S1 and Baojun 730.
 On 11 July 2017, the plant officially started its operations for mass production and was inaugurated by the vice president of Indonesia, Jusuf Kalla.
 Their first product was a compact MPV named Confero, which is a rebadged Hongguang S1.
 Initial pricing started at Rp 128 million, making it the cheapest MPV in its respective class.
 At the end of 2017, Wuling Motors quickly climbed into the top-10 car brand in Indonesia by production and sales.

 On 9 February 2018, the company launched the Cortez, a rebadged Baojun 730.
 On 7 November 2018, Wuling launched the Formo as a commercial variant of the Confero.
 At the end of 2018, Wuling missed the targeted vehicle sales of 30,000 units, instead recorded 17,002 units for the wholesales figure and 15,162 units for the retail sales figure.

 On 27 February 2019, Wuling unveiled the Almaz, a rebadged Baojun 530 as their first SUV in Indonesia.
-Wuling announced that it would export Almaz to Thailand, Brunei and Fiji as the Chevrolet Captiva.
+Wuling announced that it would export the Almaz to Thailand, Brunei and Fiji as the Chevrolet Captiva.